 Part-time workers are an important part of our nation’s economy.

-How many hours is part-time in California?
+You may be wondering, how many hours is part-time in California?
+Well, it depends.

-It is difficult to get a precise number because government agencies and private organizations often use different definitions of what constitutes “part-time work”.
+It is difficult to get a precise number because government agencies and private organizations often use different definitions of what constitutes “part-time work.”

 Under California law, workers can be classified as part-time if they work fewer than 40 hours per week.